ros2/ros2_documentation/source/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.rst

 Here's an explanation of what those options mean:

--it                   Run the container interactively (-i) and allocate a terminal (-t) to this interaction --rm                  Automatically remove the container when it exits --net                 Connect the container to the Docker network that we created above
+-it                   Run the container interactively (-i) and allocate a terminal (-t) to this interaction.
+--rm                  Automatically remove the container when it exits.
+--net                 Connect the container to the Docker network that we created above.

 Since we kept the container connected to our terminal, you should be able to use the keyboard to drive the turtle around in the GUI window that you see in the browser.